TritonDataCenter/java-manta/USAGE.md

    /Dir1/Dir2
    /Dir1/Dir2/Dir3
    /Dir1/Dir2/Dir3/test.txt
-   In this case this will if test.txt this will delete test.txt, dir3, and Dir2.
-It will stop when it gets to the Dir1 since it will not be empty.
+   In this case, if test.txt is the target with the prune value set to -1 then test.txt, Dir3, and Dir2 will be deleted.
+The client will stop on Dir1 because it will not be empty, it still has a child of DirA.

 ### Download continuation